Design a Better Future

 What are the Course Fees?

-€630 for Recent Graduates (2019 onwards) and those in Employment: who meet the HCI criteria.
+€630 for Recent Graduates (2020 onwards) and those in Employment, Self, employment and those formerly self-employed who meet the HCI criteria.

-Jobseekers / Returners / Carers / Formerly Self-employed: Free for those who qualify through HCI.
+Free for eligible jobseekers (for 9 months) / Returners and Carers and those in receipt of Covid-19 Pandemic Unemployment Payment who qualify through HCI.
 See the criteria here.

 Non-HCI: €6,300 (EU Citizens) / €12,600 (Non-EU Citizens)